BNLIF/Wiener-SVD-Unfolding/README.md

 Input:
 1. true/expected signal spectrum (in reality predicted by models);
 2. measured spectrum;
-3. covariance matrix of measured spectrum;
+3. covariance matrix of the uncertainty of the measured spectrum;
 4. response matrix from signal (corresponding to matrix column) to measurement (corresponding to matrix row), M = R*S, column normalized (pdf);
 5. Choice of addional matrix for smoothness, e.g. 2nd derivative matrix.